 First, I twist the lid off the travel mug and pour myself some delicious coffee.
 Next, I fasten the lid back on, turning the mechanism on the lid’s top to cover the opening.
 This allows me to independently walk with my drink to my preferred spot.
 No need to worry about a spasm causing me to spill!

 Obviously, a travel mug only represents one possible item you could use to neutralize your spasticity.
 I know somebody who praises a cutting board that enables her to cut vegetables and other foods one-handed.
-What equipment do you find useful to neutralize spasticity?
-Please share in the “Comments.”
-Your recommendation might just become a difference-maker to another reader.
+You could probably name another product.
+One that is a difference-maker to you.
 Similar to how living with spasticity has proven a difference-maker to me by teaching me valuable life lessons.

 Spasticity’s Life Lessons in Summary